gitdamilare/sellit_mobileapp/README.md

 # SellIT Mobileapp
  This mobile application is an individual project for a course (Global Software Development) I took during my Master's program.
 The aplication was built on the Flutter framework powered by Dart and the backend api was written in NodeJs.
+State Management - BLoC Pattern

 ## Excutive Summary of the Application
 [Document](https://docs.google.com/document/d/11pKeHCEFNEo_TIwEz3EjIrHNZ2mUv9N7jiiGhmZo47s/edit?usp=sharing) </br>